Well: Classification

-A well constructed for pumping groundwater can be used passively as a monitoring well and a small diameter well can be pumped, but this distinction by use is common.
+A water well constructed for pumping groundwater can be used passively as a monitoring well and a small diameter well can be pumped, but this distinction by use is common.

 Siting

-Before excavation, information about the geology, water table depth, seasonal fluctuations, recharge area and rate must be found.
-This work is typically done by a hydrogeologist, or a groundwater surveyor using a variety of tools including electro-seismic surveying, any available information from nearby wells, geologic maps, and sometimes geophysical imaging.
+Before excavation, information about the geology, water table depth, seasonal fluctuations, recharge area and rate should be found if possible.
+This work can be done by a hydrogeologist, or a groundwater surveyor using a variety of tools including electro-seismic surveying, any available information from nearby wells, geologic maps, and sometimes geophysical imaging.
+These professionals provide advice that is almost as accurate a driller who has experience and knowledge of nearby wells/bores and the most suitable drilling technique based on the expected target depth.

 Contamination

 Shallow pumping wells can often supply drinking water at a very low cost.
 However, impurities from the surface easily reach shallow sources, which leads to a greater risk of contamination for these wells compared to deeper wells.
 Contaminated wells can lead to the spread of various waterborne diseases.
 Dug and driven wells are relatively easy to contaminate; for instance, most dug wells are unreliable in the majority of the United States.
+Some research has found that, in cold regions, changes in river flow and flooding caused by extreme rainfall or snowmelt can degrade well water quality.